 to the TMNA headquarters in Plano, TX

 in 2015.
-In 2018, Kevin took a rotational assignment within Toyota Sales Division in the Denver Regional Office, supporting and engaging the regional team and dealers in achieving mutual sales and fixed operations goals and objectives.
-Kevin was in this position until March of 2020, before rotating back to Toyota’s Plano HQ to work as the General Manager within the Toyota Sales team, prior to taking on his current assignment in DSM in November 2020.
+In 2018, Austin took a rotational assignment within Toyota Sales Division in the Denver Regional Office, supporting and engaging the regional team and dealers in achieving mutual sales and fixed operations goals and objectives.
+He was in this position until March of 2020, before rotating back to Toyota’s Plano HQ to work as the General Manager within the Toyota Sales team, prior to taking on his current assignment in DSM in November 2020.
 Mr. Austin is originally from Montgomery, West Virginia and obtained a Bachelor of Science in Industrial Engineering from West Virginia University.
 Mr. Austin and his wife, Shayla, have two children; Jackson (11) and Reyah (7).

 Cendra King is a 20+ Year veteran of Texas State Government and an experienced IT leader with a demonstrated history of delivering Customer Support and Service in government organizations.
 She holds a Bachelor of Science degree in Computer Information Science from The Florida A&M University and a Master’s in Organizational Management.
 Mrs. King enjoys philanthropy and is a proud member of Delta Sigma Theta Sorority, Inc. In addition to serving on the board of The HighArt Foundation, she is also the founder and Executive Director of Free 2 Soar, Inc.

 Mila Gibson of Sweetwater is founder and former director of the Amarillo Opera and is a retired music professor at Amarillo College.
 She is a board member of Rolling Plains Memorial Hospital and Amarillo Opera Board of Trustees and an ex-officio board member and consultant for Sweetwater Municipal Auditorium, where she produces and directs the APPLAUSE Music Series, visual art shows, and other arts events.
-She is a past board member of Sweetwater Rotary Club, Rotary Club of Amarillo, Catholic Charities, National Association of Teachers of Singing and the Association of Professional Fundraisers.
+Gibson is a past board member of Sweetwater Rotary Club, Rotary Club of Amarillo, Catholic Charities, National Association of Teachers of Singing and the Association of Professional Fundraisers.
 Additionally, she taught music at West Texas A&M University and in various public schools across Texas.
 Gibson received a Bachelor of Music Education and Master of Arts in Music from West Texas State University.
-Mila was a Commissioner for Texas Commission on the Arts from 2011 - 2021.
+Ms. Gibson was a Commissioner for Texas Commission on the Arts from 2011 - 2021.

 HENOSIS is our annual benefit concert.
 It features a world renown assemblage of classically trained singers and musicians.
 We also provide performance opportunities for our scholarship recipients and DFW's most gifted high school students.
-HENOSIS 2023 is coming in August, so stay tuned for more details.